olivierluethy/samsung-debloat-adb/Readme.md

 3. **Connect the Device via USB**:
    - Connect your Android device to your computer via a USB cable.
    - Allow USB debugging on your phone if prompted.
+ -    If the data exchange confirmation popup does not appear on the Android device, you can follow these steps to force it to appear:

+       - Revoke USB debugging authorizations:
+       On your Android device, go to "Settings" -> "Developer options" and select the "Revoke USB debugging authorizations" option.

+        - Reconnect: Disconnect and reconnect the USB cable.

+        - Popup prompt: After reconnecting, the popup confirming the data exchange should appear on the Android device.

-If you have this, go an checkout this video here for how you can add ADB as you environment variables in windows.
+If you have this, go and check out this video here to learn how you can add ADB as your environment variable in Windows.
-YouTube Prompt: how to install adb on windows
+YouTube Prompt: How to install adb on Windows
 [Setup Guide 1 recommended](https://www.youtube.com/watch?v=I_W7pzpB09M)

-YouTube Prompt: android adb tool
+YouTube Prompt: Android ADB tool
 [Setup Guide 2 more detailed](https://youtu.be/GERlhgCcoBc?si=BprpICH6d4HKPjNT)

 ### **List All Installed Apps and Store in a `.txt` File**